robogeisha/KNN_visialisation/README.md

 # KNN_visualizer

-My implementation of the KNN algorithm, where the classification of a point (in this case, the safety of a spot) is decided based on the classifications of its nearest neighbors. <3

 The predictSpotSafety function takes the current mouse position and calculates the Euclidean distance to each spot in the spots array.